discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 ### **Precast**

-- Precast <Skill id="12492"/> between two Artsariiv clones in the northwest from her and go back to mistlock.
+- Precast <Skill id="12492"/> between two Artsariiv clones in the northwest from her and go back to _Mistlock Singularity_.
 - Remember to share <Skill name="Moastance"/> and blast <Boon name="Might"/> with <Skill name="Callofthewild"/>.
-- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the mistlock and go through the <Item id="78978"/> portal.
+- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the _Mistlock Singularity_ and go through the <Item id="78978"/> portal.

 ### **100%-66% in mid**